southworks/amazon-lex-happybirthday-bamboohr-slack-bot/birthday-bot/README.md

    <img alt="import-bot" src="./images/import-bot.png" style="float:left; width:60%">

-   (Optional) In case you already have a resource with the same name, you will see a confirmation dialog to **overwrite** it, be careful.
+   (Optional) In case you already have a resource with the same name, you will see a confirmation dialog to **overwrite** it.
+Be careful and check twice before clicking on **overwrite and continue**.

    <img alt="overwrite-resource" src="./images/overwrite-bot.png" style="float:left; width:60%">